 \subsection{Holomorphicity of the Stable Distribution}

 So far we have studied about the stable and unstable distributions, and concluded that they are defined in a $C^\infty$ manner.
-What can be claimed furthermore is that, stable and unstable foliations are actually holomorphic.
+What can be claimed further is that, the stable and unstable foliations are actually holomorphic.

 As shown in \cite[Lemma 2.1]{ghys1995}, each leaf of the foliations $W^\pm$ generated by $E^\pm$ (respectively), are holomorphic manifolds.
-In particular, unstable vector fields are holomorphic along the unstable manifolds, and it thus remains to show its holomorphicity along the transverse direction.
+In particular, there are unstable vector fields which are holomorphic along unstable manifolds, and it thus remains to show its holomorphicity along the transverse direction.
 (Similar claim may be made for stable vector fields.)